-In this hub we'll be looking specifically at semi automatic transmissions in cars (as opposed to motorbikes, commercial vehicles, and other uncommon vehicles), and focusing on how they work.
-If you want to know more about the differences between semi automatic and other types of transmission, check out "Vehicle Transmission Types and Their Differences" for a more detailed comparison.
+In this article, we'll be looking specifically at semi-automatic transmissions in cars (as opposed to motorbikes, commercial vehicles, and other uncommon vehicles), and focusing on how they work.
+If you want to know more about the differences between semi-automatic and other types of transmission, check out "Vehicle Transmission Types and Their Differences" for a more detailed comparison.

-For this hub, we're going to be focusing on modern semi automatic transmissions.
+For this article, we're going to be focusing on modern semi-automatic transmissions.

-The first aspect of modern semi automatic transmissions that we'll discuss, and perhaps the most significant, is that they are not actually "automatic" transmission at all in the sense that an automatic transmission is.
-Semi automatic transmissions are just manual transmissions ("stick" if you prefer) without the clutch pedal.
+The first aspect of modern semi-automatic transmissions that we'll discuss, and perhaps the most significant, is that they are not actually "automatic" transmissions at all in the sense that an automatic transmission is.
+Semi-automatic transmissions are just manual transmissions ("stick" if you prefer) without the clutch pedal.
 And when I say they are just manual transmissions, I'm speaking literally.
-The hardware, often the entire gearbox, is the very same that would be used for a manual transmission, whereas fully automatic transmissions operates in an entirely different way.
+The hardware, often the entire gearbox, is the very same that would be used for a manual transmission, whereas fully automatic transmissions operate in an entirely different way.

-The advantage of a semi automatic is that it retains the advantages of a manual transmission (namely low cost and and better fuel efficiency), with the ease of use one gets from driving a fully automatic vehicle (which tend cost an arm and a leg as well as sucking up more fuel).
+The advantage of a semi-automatic is that it retains the advantages of a manual transmission (namely low cost and better fuel efficiency), with the ease of use one gets from driving a fully automatic vehicle (which tends to cost an arm and a leg as well as sucking up more fuel).

 A Brief Note on Dual Clutch Transmissions

-There are a number of transmissions that employ a dual clutch technology that technically fall under the umbrella of semi automatic.
-For the sake of simplicity, we won't be covering them in this hub.
+There are a number of transmissions that employ a dual-clutch technology that technically falls under the umbrella of semi-automatic.
+For the sake of simplicity, we won't be covering them in this article.